Pella: Urban area

-Palace
+Palace of Pella

 The palace is situated on a 70 m high hill north of the city, a strategic position commanding the entire area and occupying a vast area of 75,000 m2.
 It consisted of several large architectural groupings on terraces ascending from south-west to north-east, each with a series of rooms around a central courtyard, generally with porticos.
 The oldest parts date from the time of Philip II, 350-330 BC, and the palace was further developed over time.

 The south facade of the palace, towards the city, consisted of one large (at least 153 metres long) portico, constructed on a 2 m-high foundation.
 The relationship between the four principal complexes is defined by an interruption in the portico occupied by a triple propylaeum, 15 m high, which gave the palace an imposing monumental air when seen from the city below.

-Archaeologists have also identified a palaestra and baths dating from the reign of Cassander.
+Archaeologists have identified a palaestra and baths dating from the reign of Cassander.

-The size of the complex indicates that, unlike the palace at Vergina, this was not only a royal residence or a grandiose monument but also a place of government which was required to accommodate a significant portion of the administrative apparatus of the kingdom.
+The size of the complex indicates that, unlike the palace at Aigai, this was not only a royal residence or a grandiose monument but also a place of government which was required to accommodate a significant portion of the administrative apparatus of the kingdom.

-Language
+Ancient Macedonian in Pella curse tablet

-The question of what language was spoken in ancient Macedonia has been debated by the scholars.
-The discovery of the Pella curse tablet in 1986, found in Pella, the ancient capital of Macedon, has given us a text written in a distinct Doric Greek idiom. Ιt contains a curse or magic spell (Greek: κατάδεσμος, katadesmos) inscribed on a lead scroll, dated to the first half of the 4th century BC (c.
-375–350 BC).
-It was published in the Hellenic Dialectology Journal in 1993.
-It is one of four texts found until today that might represent a local dialectal form of ancient Greek in Macedonia, all of them identifiable as Doric.
-These confirm that a Doric Greek dialect was spoken in Macedonia, as was previously expected from the West Greek forms of names found in Macedonia.
-As a result, the Pella curse tablet has been forwarded as a strong argument that the Ancient Macedonian language was a dialect of North-Western Greek, part of the Doric dialects.
+The question of what language was spoken in ancient Macedonia has been debated.
+The discovery of the Pella curse tablet in 1986, found in Pella, has a text written in a distinct Doric Greek idiom. Ιt contains a curse (Greek: κατάδεσμος, katadesmos) inscribed on a lead scroll, dated to c.
+375–350 BC.
+It was published in the Hellenic Dialectology Journal in 1993 and is one of four texts found that might represent a local dialectal form of ancient Greek in Macedonia, all identifiable as Doric.
+These confirm that a Doric Greek dialect was spoken in Macedonia, as was expected from the West Greek forms of names found in Macedonia.
+As a result, the curse tablet has been put forward as a strong argument that Ancient Macedonian was a dialect of North-Western Greek, part of the Doric dialects.